The Don Perrin Environmental Bursary

 About the bursary

-The Moreton Bay Regional Council offers a Don Perrin Environmental Bursary of up to $2,000 to assist a resident in our region with their tertiary educational expenses.
-The Bursary is offered to a different graduating student each year to be put towards the cost of study for the first year.
+The Moreton Bay Regional Council offers the Don Perrin Environmental Bursary of $2,000 to assist a resident in our region with their tertiary educational expenses.
+The bursary is offered to a different graduating student each year to be put towards the cost of study for the first year.

-- Who has graduated from year 12 within the last two years,
+- Has graduated from year 12 within the last two years, and

-- Who has accepted an offer to study an environmental-based university degree commencing the year the bursary is offered.
+- Has accepted an offer to study an environmental-based university degree

 Terms & conditions

-- The bursary is principally for spending on educational purposes such as course fees, textbooks, course materials,college accommodation or similar.
+- The bursary is for spending on educational purposes such as course fees, textbooks, course materials, and college accommodation or similar.

 - A payment of $2,000 will be provided to the successful applicant.

-- The recipient is encouraged to participate in community educational activities to promote their studies and the Moreton Bay Region.
-An example may be speaking to the general public at a local World Environment Day event.
+- The recipient is encouraged to participate in community educational activities to promote their studies in the Moreton Bay Region.

 - The recipient will need to provide a copy of their university results (minimum pass in all subjects required) to demonstrate successful completion of their first semester of study.